MarginallyClever/Makelangelo-software/CONTRIBUTING.md

 ## Discussing features

-Please use the [forums](https://www.marginallyclever.com/learn/forum/) to discuss future features and direction for the project.
+Please use [Github discussions](https://github.com/MarginallyClever/Makelangelo-software/discussions) to learn and talk about the future features and direction for the project.

 ## Code of conduct